 - How can I gain flexibility as a parent?

-I try to avoid having to give the sitter orientation training.
+I try to avoid the chore of manually giving sitters and caregivers orientation training.
 I know I re-hire sitters in part because I will not have to re-explain the in’s and out’s, and scenarios of our family life.
 Is this a valid criteria to go by?
 It will make for a smoother hand off next time, I tell myself.
 Replacing a fantastic sitter — who is familiar with the family ways and preferences and able to function independently — can be challenging for a family.

 - What is going on in this digital era of parenting, when use of software as a service solutions are rising?